Oldest and Most Ancient Dog Breeds That Still Amaze Us

 Estimated Age: Over 3,000 years

 The Akita Inu is a powerful, dignified breed that originated in Japan.
-Historically, they were bred for hunting large game such as bears and wild boars.
-The Akita Inu is also known for its loyalty, famously demonstrated by Hachikō, a dog that waited for his owner at a train station every day for nearly 10 years after his death.
+Historically bred for hunting large game such as bears and wild boars, the Akita Inu is also renowned for its loyalty most famously shown by Hachikō, who waited at a train station every day for nearly 10 years after his owner’s death.

 • Strong, muscular build perfect for protection